 Risk Culture is closely intertwined with our corporate values and it encompasses the general awareness, attitudes and behaviour of our employees towards risks.
-The results of our Risk Culture and Conduct Survey conducted in 2020 indicated a satisfactory risk culture bank-wide.
+The results of our Risk Culture and Conduct Survey conducted in 2021 indicated a satisfactory risk culture bank-wide.

-In 2020, we continued to align ourselves with the industry's best practices and lessons learnt to constantly drive improvements in this area.
-A risk culture and conduct dashboard, comprising multi-faceted indicators, was established to provide a holistic view of our risk culture pulse.
+In 2021, we continued to monitor our risk culture pulse with a risk culture and conduct dashboard, comprising multi-faceted indicators.
 Creating awareness continued to be the key focus as we further embedded a strong culture of risk and control across all levels within the organisation.
-We leveraged digital communication channels to share culture-related content and implemented a training curriculum to aid managers in strengthening the "Tone from the Middle".
+We leveraged digital communication channels to share culture-related content and conducted training with case studies to aid managers in strengthening the "Tone from the Middle" and to enhance employee risk sensing and judgement.
 We continue to place emphasis on conduct as part of our compensation evaluation process.